Microbiology Graduate Program

 A minor in microbiology will consist of nine hours of graded coursework with one member of the graduate student’s committee being part of the MGP.
 Dissertation work in absentia must be recommended by the MGPC and approved by petition to the Graduate College.

-The Fall 2022 application is open.
-To start an application, please visit grad.arizona.edu.
-Deadline for all required documents including application is January 1, 2022.
+The Fall 2022 application is closed.
+The deadline for all required documents including the application was January 1, 2022 at 11:59 pm Arizona time.

 Microbiology Graduate Program Core Faculty